Medical Schools in Texas: How to Get In (2025)

 University of Houston College of Medicine

-University of Houston is a new Texas medical school whose first class matriculated in 2020.
+University of Houston is another relatively new Texas medical school whose first class matriculated in 2020.
 UH’s mission is to address the shortage of primary care physicians and to improve health disparities in both urban and rural areas of Texas not only by treating disease, but also by preventing it through a focus on social determinants of health.
-At just 30 students, UH’s class size is small for now, but they aim to increase their class size to 120 by 2024.

 University of the Incarnate Word School of Osteopathic Medicine